duniter/duniter/doc/HTTP_API.md

 **Returns**

-The universal dividend history for the given `pubkey`.
+The universal dividend history not consumed for the given `pubkey`.
 ```json
 {
   "currency": "meta_brouzouf",